hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 After successfully creating a cloud and compute region, you can manage your cloud environment by launching the HP Cloud OS Administration Dashboard.

-Note: Successfully creating a compute region automatically creates a default resource pool for that region, which is configured and visible in the Administration Dashboard.
-For details, see the [HP Cloud OS Administration Dashboard Help](/cloudos/manage/administration-dashboard/).
+<p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px;"> <b>Note:</b> Successfully creating a compute region
+automatically creates a default resource pool for that region, which is configured and visible in the Administration Dashboard.
+For details, see the <a href="/cloudos/manage/administration-dashboard/">HP Cloud OS Administration Dashboard Help</a>. </p>

 The following table describes the Compute Region dialog UI elements: